hoalasama/forum-website/README.md

 ##
 click on IT keyword in post, comment, reply to see meaning of it :
 ##
-(if possible) English test automatically generated base on user previous test:
-##
 user can save words that easy to forget :
 ##
 click on the word to hear it :
-##
-(optional) reward by cash monthly to top 3 user by point :
 ##
 provide grammar check, listening :
 ##